gwfellows/High-Impact-Engineers.github.io/pages/career.md

 ## Got a specific question or want to talk to someone about your career?

-You can join the `role-physical-engineers` channel on the [EA Anywhere Slack workspace](https://join.slack.com/t/eavirtualmeetupgroup/shared_invite/zt-nnm9fyfp-kPS1R98d~SW5soPRcfegoQ).
-If you share your question there someone might be happy to chat!
+Check out our [community](./community.md) and start a discussion thread!
+Someone might be able to point you to some resources and maybe offer a 1-1 chat!
 High Impact Engineers is currently not funded, so sadly we can't guarantee that someone will have time.